mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

 The user can then optionally use the optimal TOF extent to repeat the procedure to find the detectors contributing to the peak.

-Technically this algorithm does not use the a seed-skew algorithm that grows a seed, rather non-background points found by minimising the skew of the background, subsequently nearest-neighbour connected regions are found in the non-background points and a single region is assigned to the peak (by proximity to the expected peak position).
+Technically this algorithm does not use the seed-skew algorithm to grow an initial seed, rather non-background points are found by minimising the skew of the background, subsequently nearest-neighbour connected regions are found in the non-background points and a single region is assigned to the peak (by proximity to the expected peak position).

 Note this algorithm applies the Lorentz correction to the integrated intensity.

-The algorithm proceeds as follows:
+For each peak the algorithm proceeds as follows:

 1. Calculates an initial TOF window using the input parameter ``FractionalTOFWindow`` or (if ``FractionalTOFWindow = 0``) evaluating a resolution function of the form